 Let’s dive in to a general outline of the reverse dieting process we use with most of the women we work with:

 When you’ve achieved your fat loss goal, we’ll start by bumping your calories to 80-90% of your new estimated maintenance intake.

-This means your new maintenance intake will be lower than your starting maintenance intake was… so don’t jump back to where your maintenance calories at the start of the diet were.
+This means your new maintenance intake will be lower than your starting maintenance intake was… so don’t jump back to where your maintenance calories were at the start of the diet.